-The Vermont State and Federal All In One labor law workplace poster includes all laws required to be displayed in the workplace by the Vermont Department of Labor, in addition to federal labor laws.
+Vermont State and Federal All In One labor law workplace poster includes all notices required to be displayed in the workplace by the Vermont Department of Labor and Workforce Development, in addition to federal labor laws.
 Compliance Assistance offers durable, convenient and quality compliance posters with amazing customer service.
 All federal and state posters are available in both English and Spanish.
 Save money when you purchase the English and Spanish labor law poster combo set.

 Vermont State Labor Law Requirements: